abdillahinur/AutoFounder/PHASES.md

 Status: PARTIAL — A deterministic `generateDeckJSON` is implemented for demos; LLM-driven JSON generation is not implemented.
 What exists:
 - `lib/deckTemplates.ts` defines slide fields and keys to map from the form.
 - `utils/generatePitchDeckPPTX.ts` converts the flat form object into a PPTX with defensive checks.
+The viewer currently performs runtime import of `pptxgenjs` to produce the downloadable PPTX.
 - `utils/generateDeckJSON.ts` provides a deterministic, in-repo generator that produces deck JSON for demo flows (no LLM).
 Next actions:
 - (Optional) Add Zod schema validation for deck JSON and tighten types across viewer and PPTX generator.